 Syria has risen three places on the World Watch List mainly because of an increase in violence.
 Last year, three Christians were killed because of their faith and at least five were kidnapped.
 Dozens of churches, monasteries, Christian cemeteries and other buildings vital to the Christian community were attacked, damaged or looted in the west and northeast of the country, mostly due to intense shelling by Turkish forces, or by criminals.

 Please keep praying for your brothers and sisters in Syria.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your gifts and prayers make an enormous difference to those following Jesus no matter the cost, particularly during the pandemic.

 Open Doors partners strengthen the church in Syria through Bible distribution, discipleship and leadership training, trauma counselling, relief aid and practical support for internally displaced people, and Centres of Hope, which support Syrian Christians and their communities.